Cheong2K/RPi/README.md

 5. Known Issues

-	* Command 'reboot' will not work for the PiDuo, after reboot, the PiDuo will not work properly, e.g.
+	* The command 'reboot' will not work for the PiDuo, after reboot, the PiDuo will not work properly, e.g.

 			$ sudo reboot

-	* Workaround: use shutdown command and remove the power
+	* Workaround: use the 'shutdown' command and remove the power from the RPi

 			$ sudo shutdown now